HomeSocial & Dating

 How can I tell if a dating profile is fake?

 Look for a thin profile with model-grade photos, fast declarations of affection, and an early push to move the chat to another app.
-A reverse image search on the photos settles it quickly, and a refusal to video call is close to proof.
+A reverse image search on the photos settles it quickly, and a refusal to video call is a strong sign.
+Be aware that in 2026 scammers can fake video calls with AI, so treat a video chat as one check among several rather than proof.

 Are paid dating subscriptions worth it?